-If you read my annual round up post, or were following my blog last year, you’ll have seen the kind of adventures I had.
+If you read my annual round-up post, or were following my blog last year, you’ll have seen the kind of adventures I had.
 It all came from taking the plunge and booking the solo backpacking trip to Asia that terrified me.
 As soon as I was out there, the breakup seemed a little less present.
 Most days, I was totally distracted.
-And the longer I focused on having fun, throwing myself into the adventure, and trying new things… the less aware of the pain I became, and the less I thought about Sam, or pondered how to get him back.
+And the longer I focused on having fun, throwing myself into the adventure, and trying new things… the less aware of the pain I was, and the less I thought about Sam, or pondered how to get him back.
 I unsubscribed from that stupid newsletter.
 I realised he was never coming back – and I realised I was ok with that.
 Every day, I felt better.

-Being so far away and re-discovering my love of travel gave me some much needed perspective.
+Being so far away and rediscovering my love of travel gave me some much-needed perspective.
 I started to see the things that had been wrong with our relationship, and to realise Sam was probably right to end it.
-The more I threw myself into travel, the more I realised that I didn’t want that little two bed in Hampshire or the engagement ring or to be planning a wedding – at least not yet.
+The more I threw myself into travel, the more I realised that I didn’t want that little two-bed in Hampshire or the engagement ring or to be planning a wedding – at least not yet.
 I wanted to keep travelling, and keep building the life I’d created for myself.
 I wanted to stop living as part of an “us” – and just be me for a while.
 And so that’s exactly what I decided to do.

 How to Get Over Your Ex with Travel